-- 7.1 The Licensing Authority recognises that longer licensing hours with regard to the sale of alcohol are important to ensure that the concentration of customers leaving premises simultaneously is avoided.
+- 8.1 The Licensing Authority recognises that longer licensing hours with regard to the sale of alcohol are important to ensure that the concentration of customers leaving premises simultaneously is avoided.
 This is necessary to reduce the friction at late night fast food outlets, taxi ranks and private hire offices as well as other sources of transport that might be a focus of disorder and disturbance.
-The Licensing Authority will, however, have regard to the location of the premises in question and the surrounding area, considering each application on its individual merits. - 7.2 Fixed trading hours within designated areas will not be set as this could lead to significant movements of people across boundaries at particular times seeking premises opening later. - 7.3 Stricter conditions with regard to noise control will be demanded in certain areas, for example, premises in close proximity to residential accommodation. - 7.4 The Licensing Authority will usually permit the sale of alcohol for consumption off trade premises at any time the retail outlet is open for shopping unless there are very good reasons for restricting these hours, for example, following Police representation that a particular shop is known to be the focus of disorder and disturbance.
+The Licensing Authority will, however, have regard to the location of the premises in question and the surrounding area, considering each application on its individual merits. - 8.2 Fixed trading hours within designated areas will not be set as this could lead to significant movements of people across boundaries at particular times seeking premises opening later. - 8.3 Stricter conditions with regard to noise control will be demanded in certain areas, for example, premises in close proximity to residential accommodation. - 8.4 The Licensing Authority will usually permit the sale of alcohol for consumption off trade premises at any time the retail outlet is open for shopping unless there are very good reasons for restricting these hours, for example, following Police representation that a particular shop is known to be the focus of disorder and disturbance.

-8. INTEGRATING STRATEGIES
+9. INTEGRATING STRATEGIES

-- 8.1 The Licensing Authority will seek to ensure proper integration with the local Crime and Disorder Reduction Partnership, Planning, Tourism and Cultural Strategies when dealing with licence applications and through partnership working.
+- 9.1 The Licensing Authority will seek to ensure proper integration with the local Crime and Disorder Reduction Partnership, Planning, Tourism and Cultural Strategies when dealing with licence applications and through partnership working.
 The Licensing Authority will work with other partners such as the Police and the Primary Care Trust to develop initiatives that support the Licensing Objectives.
-The following strategies are examples of such strategies: - Alcohol Harm Reduction Strategy - Tourism Strategy - Crime and Disorder Reduction Partnership Strategy - Local Area Agreement - 8.2 The Licensing Authorities recognises that there are many stakeholders in the leisure industry covering a wide range of disciplines. - 8.3 The Licensing Authority shall secure the proper integration of this policy with local crime prevention, planning, transport, tourism and cultural strategies by: - Liaising and consulting with the Police, Community Safety - Liaising and consulting with the Local Strategic Partnership - Liaising and consulting with the Planning authority - Liaising and consulting with the Trading Standards Team, for example, with regard to test purchasing codes of practice - Having regard to the Home Office Safer Clubbing Guide - 8.4 The Statement of Licensing Policy will support the aims of the tourism strategy recognising the benefits for the tourism economy by creating a safer and more attractive Town Centre. - 8.5 Licences issued to premises shall reflect local crime prevention strategies.
-Certificates issued to club premises shall reflect local crime prevention strategies and may include any or all of the requirements listed above. - 8.6 The Licensing Authority shall have regard to the need to disperse people quickly and safely from the town centre to avoid concentrations that may produce disorder and disturbance.
-The policy shall reflect any protocols agreed between the local police and other licensing enforcement officers and the need to report to other Council committees. - 8.7 Arrangements will be made for the Licensing Authority to receive reports on the following matters to ensure these are reflected in their decisions: - The needs of the local tourist economy for the Borough - The employment situation in the Borough and the need for investment and employment where appropriate
+The following strategies are examples of such strategies: - Alcohol Harm Reduction Strategy - Tourism Strategy - Crime and Disorder Reduction Partnership Strategy - Wirral's Partnership Agreement - 9.2 The Licensing Authority recognises that there are many stakeholders in the leisure industry covering a wide range of disciplines. - 9.3 The Licensing Authority shall secure the proper integration of this policy with local crime prevention, planning, transport, tourism and cultural strategies by: - Liaising and consulting with the Police, Community Safety - Liaising and consulting with the Local Strategic Partnership - Liaising and consulting with the Planning authority - Liaising and consulting with the Trading Standards Team, for example, with regard to test purchasing codes of practice - 9.4 Licences issued to premises shall reflect local crime prevention strategies.
+Certificates issued to club premises shall reflect local crime prevention strategies and may include any or all of the requirements listed above. - 9.5 The Licensing Authority shall have regard to the need to disperse people quickly and safely from the town centre to avoid concentrations that may produce disorder and disturbance.
+The policy shall reflect any protocols agreed between the local police and other licensing enforcement officers and the need to report to other Council committees.